Feanor1021/Feanor1021/README.md

 ## 💻  About Me
-- 👍   Exploring new technologies and developing apps.
+- 👍   Exploring new technologies and solving software problems.
-- ⌨️   Interested in Embeded systems, Verilog, Machine Learning, Deep Learning, AI.
+- ⌨️   Interested in Embeded systems, Digital Design, Machine Learning, Deep Learning, AI.
-- 🎓   Studying at Ecole 42
+- 🎓   Studying at Ecole 42, Kocaeli University as a Electronic and Communication Engineer

 <h4 align="left">Languages and Tools:</h3>